These New York City walking tours will show your group the best sides of the Big Apple, best explored on foot

 Manhattan to Brooklyn NYC Walking Tour

 Those seeking to soak in the majestic Manhattan skyline can embark on this tour that crosses the Brooklyn Bridge from Manhattan to Brooklyn.
-This 45-minute outing enables guests to learn about the city’s history and cultural significance from a guide while taking in such views as the Statue of Liberty and Liberty Island.
+This 2.5-hour outing enables guests to learn about the city’s history and cultural significance from a guide while taking in such views as the Statue of Liberty and Ellis Island.
 When your group arrives in Brooklyn, you’ll visit art galleries and chocolate shops in Brooklyn’s famous DUMBO neighborhood.

 Street Art Tour of Bushwick